Buea, Cameroon: City of Peace

-ABOUT BUEA, CAMEROON
+ABOUT BUEA, CAMEROON (from Wikipedia)

 Buea is the capital of the Southwest Region of Cameroon.
 The town is located on the eastern slopes of Mount Cameroon and has a population of 90,088 (at the 2005 Census).
 About 150,000 people live in Buea (including the towns of Bokwaongo, Muea; Bomaka; Tole; Mile 16 (Bolifamba); Mile 17; Mile 15; Mile 14 (Dibanda); Bova; Bonjongo; Likombe; Buasa; and surrounding villages).

 Cameroon, officially the Republic of Cameroon (French: République du Cameroun), is a country in West Africa.
 It is bordered by Nigeria to the west; Chad to the northeast; the Central African Republic to the east; and Equatorial Guinea, Gabon, and the Republic of the Congo to the south.
 Cameroon’s coastline lies on the Bight of Bonny, part of the Gulf of Guinea and the Atlantic Ocean.